ruchitha007/WA/Project/03/README.md

 ## Deliverables

-Use the standard class [submission mechanism](https://github.com/btdobbs/WA/tree/main/Project/00) to submit the entire `project3` directory.
+Use the standard class [submission mechanism](https://github.com/btdobbs/WA/tree/main/Project/00) to submit the `project3` directory.
+This directory should include only the following files:

+- `datepicker.css`
+- `DatePicker.js`
+- `TableTemplate.js`
+- `template-processor.js`

+Please make sure your submission runs npm run lint and npm test with no errors or warnings.

 [^1]: [Stanford Computer Science](https://cs.stanford.edu)